E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/loadBalance/readme.rst

     produce compound AAAA while avoiding expensive process BBBB and CCCC."

-This module concern about the implementation of the ALL library for load balancing on the multi-GPU version of DL\_MESO\_DPD.
+This module concerns the implementation of the ALL library for load balancing in the multi-GPU version of DL\_MESO\_DPD.

 Purpose of Module
 _________________

-The intention is to allow better performance when complex systems, like large proteins or lipid bylars, redistributing the work load across the GPUs.
+The intention is to allow for better performance when modelling complex systems, like large proteins or lipid bylars, redistributing the work load across the GPUs.
 The A Load Balancing (ALL) library, developed at Julich Supercomputer Center, provides several scheme to find the ideal split of the work load: from the simplest orthogonal non staggered domain decomposition, to the more fancy Voronoi mesh scheme.